Ernesto Rivera (racing driver): Formula 4

 In 2024, it was announced that Rivera would be stepping up to cars to join Campos Racing for the 2024 Formula Winter Series and the 2024 F4 Spanish Championship.
-In the Formula Winter Series, he showed signs of pace, and scored one podium over 11 races, as he finished 15th in the championship and 4th in the rookie standings.
+In the Formula Winter Series, he showed signs of pace, and scored one podium over eleven races, as he finished 15th in the championship and fourth in the rookie standings.
 As he moved on to his main season in the F4 Spanish Championship, he impressed immediately as he secured a podium in the first round of the season at Jaramá.
 Rivera then proceeded to win his first race in the championship in Portimão.
 He had a consistent year compared to his rivals, scoring points in all but six races, as he finished a respectable fifth place in his rookie season of car-racing.
 He later announced that he would be competing in one round of the 2024 F4 British Championship at Zandvoort with Hitech Pulse-Eight.

-Eurocup-3
+Formula Regional

+2025

 In January 2025, Campos Racing announced that Rivera would step up to Eurocup-3 with them for 2025.
-He drove with the team as a guest driver in the final round of the Eurocup-3 Spanish Winter Championship, with a best finish of 6th in race one.
+He drove with the team as a guest driver in the final round of the Eurocup-3 Spanish Winter Championship, with a best finish of sixth in race one.

+2026

+In preparation for his Formula 3 campaign, Rivera would compete in the pre-season Formula Regional Oceania Trophy with M2 Competition.